 The IP can ask for a repayment from the person or company that has been paid these funds to restore the company to its previous position.

-This is an all-encompassing claim for when directors have breached their duties, usually to their benefit.
-A common example is where directors have paid into a tax avoidance scheme.
+Misfeasance is an all-encompassing claim for when directors have breached their duties, usually to their benefit.
+A common example of misfeasance is where directors have paid into a tax avoidance scheme.
 This money will be reclaimed by the IP on insolvency.

 Many companies are at risk of trading whilst insolvent.
 However, if there is no prospect of the company returning to solvency and you continue to trade, this becomes a matter of wrongful trading.